aodn/python-aodntools/aodntools/timeseries_products/Documentation/velocity_hourly_timeseries.md

 ## Objective

-This product provides aggregated quality controlled U, V, and W velocity time-series files for each mooring site, without any interpolation or filtering, except for the exclusion of the out-of-water data, binned into 1-hour intervals.
-For the profiling (ADCP) instruments, the absolute depth of the measuring cell is calculated using the `DEPTH` measured at the instrument and the `HEIGHT_ABOVE_SENSOR`.
+This product provides aggregated quality controlled U, V, and W velocity time-series files for each mooring site, binned into 1-hour intervals, including only in-water data flagged as "good" or "probably good" in the input files.
+QC flags are not included.
+Statistics related to the averaging process will be stored as variables (standard deviation, minimum and maximum values, number of records binned).
+For the profiling (ADCP) instruments, the absolute depth of each measuring cell is calculated using the `DEPTH` measured at the instrument and the `HEIGHT_ABOVE_SENSOR` coordinate.

 The output from a single run of the code will be an aggregated file of all available measurements of the velocity components UCUR, VCUR and (where available) WCUR at one mooring site, binned into 1-hour intervals.